 To correct hormonal imbalance…

 - Your body can stave off the complications of hormonal imbalance caused during peri-menopause and menopause times if you take a supply of Omega 3 and Omega 6 essential fatty acids.

 - Include soy products (soy milk, tofu etc.) in your diet to get isoflavones that can prevent the cancers.

-- Organic foods are safer than the others as they contain les of the insecticides and chemicals.
+- Organic foods are safer than the others as they contain less of the insecticides and chemicals.

 - Limit the intake of dairy products and meats.
 Stick to a vegetarian diet.

-A nutritious diet, regular exercise, consistent sleep patterns and healthy life style can minimize hormonal imbalance.
+A nutritious diet, regular exercise, consistent sleep patterns, and a healthy lifestyle can minimize hormonal imbalance.